yunu121/moisture-sensor/README.md

 Preparations Before Flashing
 ----------------------------
-**Open [user_config.h](https://github.com/yunu121/moisture-sensor/blob/main/main/user_config.h) and adjust macros depending on your setup.**
+**Open [user_config.h](https://github.com/yunu121/moisture-sensor/blob/main/main/user_config.h) and reassign GPIO pin values depending on your setup.**
-- Refer to the [ESP32 Datasheet](https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf) to determine the correct GPIO pins and ADC channels for your exact specifications.
+- Refer to the [ESP32 Datasheet](https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf) to determine the correct GPIO pins and corresponding ADC channels for your exact specifications.
-- **Note: Use ADC1 for analog readings!**
+- **Note: Use ADC1 for analog readings, and make sure they are all on the same unit (ADC1)!**

 Now open sdkconfig and search for "Wi-Fi Configuration" and edit the following values based on your Wi-Fi settings.